RWTH-EBC/FiLiP/README.md

 ## FIWARE

 The following section introduces FIWARE.
-If you already familiar with FIWARE you can skip this section.
+If you are already familiar with FIWARE you can skip this section.

 ### What is FIWARE?